 - Lead to a better customer experience.
 Customers will feel that their needs are not only met, but also anticipated.
 The content they receive will be personalized, which will help build relationships with them.

 How to automate

 Remember: Automation doesn’t work unless you have the right data inputs.
-Marketers must build strong data foundations and put the right marketing automation tools in place to build great customer experiences.
+Marketers must build strong data foundations and put the right marketing automation tools like the ones offered by Keap in place to build great customer experiences.